realA10001986/Dash-Gauges/DIY/README.md

 The Panel consists of several parts:
 - Aluminium (Aluminum for Americans) enclosure; the measurements are in the ["enclosure"](/DIY/enclosure) folder of this repository.
 Can be bought at [CircuitSetup](https://circuitsetup.us/product/delorean-time-machine-dash-plutonium-gauge-bezel/) (does not fit model 142 gauge, see [here](#roentgens)).
 - The gauges: The smaller gauges depicted are H&P 631-14672 (built by Phaostron) and the "Plutonium chamber" gauge is a Simpson 49L VU Meter.
-Movie-accurate faces for these gauges are in the ["faces-labels"](/DIY/faces-labels) folder of this repository.
 - A Control Board

 ### Control board